I doe more and more fall in Love with the contentments and innocent Pleasures of Countrey Life. – Lady Anne Clifford, Diary, 1652

 From behind a hedge came a thundering noise of bullocks stampeding together down a field, shaking the soft ground.
 It’s an alarming sound that we were to fear hearing again later in the day when we had to walk through a mixed field of cows, calves, bullocks, and a bull so massive with muscle he could hardly move.
 The field was huge with the exit gate uncomfortably far away and up a long slope, and Stephen had quite a job to scare off the herd-leaders who were starting to show signs of wanting to rush at us.
 My hands were shaking by the time we reached the gate and a few minutes later my legs turned to jelly in a delayed adrenaline reaction.
 I’m so relieved we haven’t had more experiences like that on this long journey which has taken us across so much farmland.

 This was one single incident in an otherwise joyous day’s countryside walking.
-Invigorating views of green valleys and hillsides, patches of blue sky setting off the hawthorns which when we passed them filled our lungs with heady gusts of perfume such that we looked round to locate the source.
+Invigorating views of green valleys and hillsides, patches of blue sky setting off the hawthorns, which when we passed them filled our lungs with heady gusts of perfume such that we looked round to locate the source.

-Little villages which seemed forgotten by time were linked by green lanes bordered with wildflowers including the first cranesbills in full flower, and dry-stone walls.
+Little villages which seemed forgotten by time were linked by green lanes bordered with wildflowers, including the first cranesbills in full flower, and dry-stone walls.

 Coming down into one particularly steep valley, we were accompanied by a sky full of fighter jets and helicopters.
-One jet turned lazy circles in the air; it seems that even the RAF was full of the joys of the late spring.
+One jet turned lazy circles in the air; it seemed that even the RAF was full of the joys of the late spring.

 Stephen, though, made it across the stream without any collie nipping at his heels and showing him which way to go.